 - Once the mixture becomes slightly wobbly and thickened (about 10 minutes), remove pan from heat.

-- Add the sliced butter, vanilla extract, and salt into the curd.
+- Add the sliced butter and salt into the curd.
 Whisk until the butter has completely melted and the curd is well combined.

 - Pour curd into a bowl and immediately place a piece of plastic wrap on top (it should be touching the surface of the curd or a skin layer will form).